shivanshpathak01/E-Commerce-Website/README.md

 # Music-App
-A fully functional music app using MERN Stack which has cool features and let the users listen their favorite music according to their genre and convenience
+A fully functional E-Commerce app using MERN Stack in which we let people customize their dashboard and order the things according to them